swagtop/bevy-flake/README.md

 ```

 You can compile to every target with a `targetEnvironments` [entry.][entries]
-If the target you want isn't in the config, you can add it, and set up the
+If the target you want isn't in the default configuration, you set up the
-environment needed for it yourself.
+environment needed for it and add it yourself.
 More on that [here.][environments]

 [entries]: flake.nix#L101
 [environments]: docs/config.md#environments